A friend of mine texted last night to see if I had any time this week to get together.

 “Are you tired?
 Worn out?
 Come to Me.
 Get away with Me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with Me and work with me-watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with Me and you’ll learn to live freely and lightly.”

 I want those unforced rhythms of grace.
-Too often I live try too hard, doing too much, one more task, one more activity squeezed in until there’s no space left.
+Too often I try too hard, doing too much, one more task, one more activity squeezed in until there’s no space left.
 No grace.
-If it’s heavy or ill-fitting, maybe it’s not what He’s called me to do.
+But if it’s heavy or ill-fitting, maybe it’s not what He’s called me to do.

 Get away with Him.
 Get His perspective, His strength, His peace, His power.
 Keep company with Him this week.